 Nuwara Eliya Post Office, the Oldest One in Sri Lanka Built in 1894

-Overnight I stayed in Nallathanniya at Slightly Chilled Hotel to explore next day Adam’s Peak.
+Overnight I stayed in Nallathanniya at Slightly Chilled Hotel to explore the next day Adam’s Peak.
 And so on the way to Nallathanniya also found to visit the viewpoint of St. Clair Falls and Devon Falls.

 The third day I had a robust adventure to the sacred Mountain Adam’s Peak.
 The very early morning started to see the breathtaking sunrise from the top of this mountain which is the fifth largest mountains in Sri Lanka.
 It was the high season to visit Adam’s Peak, and the destination overcrowded with many tourists.
 It took almost 8 hours and by walking and climbing nearly 5500 steep steps we able to reach the top peak of this mountain.
 Must take one guide with you to instruct and show you shortcut ways to reach Adam’s Peak.